helenclx/leilukin-site/src/blog/posts/2024-04-21-april-2024-leilukins-hub-overhaul-with-eleventy.md

 Some contents on Leilukin's Hub now has [breadcrumbs](https://www.seoptimer.com/blog/breadcrumbs-website/), which shows the locations of these contents within this website and provides another means for visitors to navigate this site.

+### Now Page

+Inspired by the [nownownow.com](https://nownownow.com/about) website, I have added a [Now page](/now) to Leilukin's Hub.
+This page is about what I am doing and focusing at the moment.
+The page can be updated at any time, so feel free to check it out when you visit this website to learn what I am up to!

 ## Improved Features of Leilukin's Hub

 ### Blog